TheCodecOfficial/NoriToMitsuba/README.md

 ```

 > [!IMPORTANT]
 > The attribute mappings are not context-dependent, i.e. they get applied to all tags, anywhere in the file.
-For example, if you implement a different bsdf with an `albedo` attribute, then this will also be remapped to `reflectance`, which might not be recognized by Mitsuba.
+For example, if you implement a different bsdf with an `albedo` attribute, then this will also be remapped to `reflectance`, which might not get recognized by Mitsuba.

 Full list of attribute mappings: